siddav83/siddav83/README.md

 - 🛒 Changed careers from demand planning manager to tech
 - 🎓 Graduated @ **FUTUREPROOF**
 - 🎓 Graduated @ **Le Wagon** bootcamp
-- 💻 **Coding** in React, e2e testing with Selenium & Playwright
+- 💻 **Coding** in React, Typescript and e2e testing with Selenium & Playwright
-- 🎯 🏊 Swimming the English Channel

 ---